jeffknupp/blog/in_progress/open_source/pypi.md

 [PyPI, the Python Package Index](http://pypi.python.org/pypi) (formerly known as "the Cheeseshop") is a central database of publicly available Python packages.
 PyPI is where your project's releases "live."
-One your package, and its associate meta-data, has been uploaded to PyPI, others can download and install it using `pip` or `easy_install`.
-This point bears repeating: even if your project is available on GitHub, it's not until a release is uploaded to PyPI that your project is useful.
-Sure, someone could clone your git repo and manually install it directly, but *far* more people just want to `pip install` it.
+Once your package (and its associate meta-data) has been uploaded to PyPI, others can download and install it using `pip` or `easy_install`.
+This point bears repeating:
+*even if your project is available on GitHub, it's not until a release is uploaded to PyPI that your project is useful*.
+Sure, someone *could* clone your git repo and manually install it directly, but *far* more people just want to `pip install` it.

+#### One last step

+If you've completed all of the steps in the previous sections, you're likely anxious to bundle up your package, upload it to PyPI, and make it available to the world!

+Before you do so, however, there's a helpful tool called `cheesecake` that is helpful to run as the last step before distributing your package.
+It analyzes your package and assigns "scores" in a number of categories.
+It measures how easy/correct packaging and installing your package is, the quality of the code, and the quality and quantity of your documentation.

+As a coarse measure of "readiness", `cheesecake` is great for sanity checking.
+You'll quickly see if there's an issue with your `setup.py` file or if you forgot to document a file.
+I recommend running it before *each* upload to PyPI, not just the first one.

 #### Initial upload

+Now that you've confirmed your code isn't crap and won't break when people try to install it, let's get your package on PyPI!
 You'll be interacting with PyPI through `setuptools` and the `setup.py` script.
-If you've completed all of the steps in the previous sections, you're likely ready to bundle up your package, upload it to PyPI, and make it available to the world!

 If this is the first time this particular package is being uploaded to PyPI, you'll first need to *register* it:

     $ python setup.py register

-*Note: if you don't yet have a free PyPI account, you'll need to make one now to be able to register the package.* After you've followed `register` prompts, you're ready to create your distributable package and upload it to PyPI:
+*Note: if you don't yet have a free PyPI account, you'll need to make one now to be able to register the package.*
+After you've followed `register` prompts, you're ready to create your distributable package and upload it to PyPI:

     $ python setup.py sdist upload